rpglab/rpglab.github.io/people/_posts/2022-12-01-Arun-Venkatesh-Ramesh.md

 alumni: true
 ---

 Arun Venkatesh Ramesh has received his PhD degree in Electrical Engineering from the University of Houston, Houston, TX, USA in December 2022.
-Arun had worked in the RPG lab as a PhD student from Jan.
+Arun worked in the RPG lab as a PhD student from Jan.
 2019 to Dec.
 2022.

 PhD Dissertation title: *"System Flexibility and AI Computational Enhancement for Day-Ahead Power System Operations"*